morepath/reg/doc/usage.rst

   implicit.clear()

 Why not just use plain functions or methods instead of generic functions?
 Often plain functions or methods will be the right solution.
-But not always -- in this document we will examine a use case where generic functions are useful.
+But not always -- in this document we will examine a situation where generic functions are useful.

 Generic functions
 =================